drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scSplit.rst

 ScSplit Results and Interpretation
 ----------------------------------
-After running the scSplit_ steps and summarizing the results, you will have a number of files from some of the intermediary steps.
+After running the ScSplit_ steps and summarizing the results, you will have a number of files from some of the intermediary steps.
 Theses are the files that most users will find the most informative:

   - ``scSplit_doublets_singlets.csv``